rust-lang/reference/src/type-layout.md

 Likewise, combining two primitive representations together is unspecified.

-### The `align` Representation
+### The `align` modifier

-The `align` representation can be used on `struct`s and `union`s to raise the alignment of the type to a given value.
+The `align` modifier can be used on `struct`s and `union`s to raise the alignment of the type to a given value.

-Alignment is specified as a parameter in the form of `#[repr(align(x))]`.
-The alignment value must be a power of two up to 2<sup>29</sup>.
-The `align` representation can raise the alignment of a type to be greater than it's primitive alignment, it cannot lower the alignment of a type.
+The alignment is specified as an integer parameter in the form of `#[repr(align(x))]`.
+The alignment value must be a power of two from 1 up to 2<sup>29</sup>.

+The `align` modifier raises the type's alignment to the specified alignment.
+If the specified alignment is less than the alignment of the type without the `align` modifier, then the alignment is unaffected.

-The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.
+The `align` and `packed` modifiers cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type. `align` may only be applied to the default and `C` representations.

-### The `packed` Representation
+### The `packed` modifier

-The `packed` representation can be used on `struct`s and `union`s to lower the alignment and padding of the type.
+The `packed` modifier can be used on `struct`s and `union`s to lower the alignment of the type to a given value.

-The packing value is specified as a parameter in the form of `#[repr(packed(x))]`.
+The packing value is specified as an integer parameter in the form of `#[repr(packed(x))]`.
 If no value is given, as in `#[repr(packed)]`, then the packing value is 1.
-The packing value must be a power of two up to 2<sup>29</sup>.
+The packing value must be a power of two from 1 up to 2<sup>29</sup>.

-The `packed` representation sets the type's alignment to the smaller of the specified packing and the current alignment (either default or `C`).
+The `packed` modifier lowers the type's alignment to the specified packing.
+If the specified packing is greater to the alignment of the type without the `packed` modifier, then the alignment and layout is unaffected.
 The alignments of each field, for the purpose of positioning fields, is the smaller of the specified packing and the alignment of the field's type.
-If the specified packing is greater than or equal to the default alignment of the type, then the alignment and layout is unaffected.

-The `align` and `packed` representations cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type.
+The `align` and `packed` modifiers cannot be applied on the same type and a `packed` type cannot transitively contain another `align`ed type. `packed` may only be applied to the default and `C` representations.

 <div class="warning">